angular/angular/aio/content/guide/reviewing-content.md

 <!-- markdownLint-disable MD001 -->
 <!-- markdownLint-disable MD033 -->

-To review a topic in angular.io perform these steps in a browser:
+#### To review a topic in angular.io

+Perform these steps in a browser.

 1. [Find a topic to review](#find-topics-to-review) by:
     1. Finding a topic with a **Last reviewed** date that is six months or more in the past.